 Staff Note.
 This definition and related definitions of "power of attorney for personal care" and "personal care," have been added to implement a Commission decision.
-See Minutes, April 1992, at p.
-7, May 1992, at p.
-8. For a useful background discussion by the State Bar Team, see Exhibit 2, at pp. 43-44.
+See April 1992 Minutes, at p.
+7; May 1992 Minutes, at p.
+8.

 The draft has not yet been restructured to use this term where appropriate or to provide any needed special rules.
 Its main purpose is to avoid the oddity of having personal care decisions falling under the term "power of attorney for property."
 It remains to be seen whether creation of a third category of power creates more problems than it solves.
 It was convenient to be able to define the scope of the health care power and put everything else into a catch-all power of attorney for property (and other matters).

 We may now have a new variant of the overlapping powers problem that the personal care power was designed to solve.
 For example, the Team suggests that repairing the principal's place of residence would be included in the personal care power.
 This authority is clearly within the scope of a property power.
 To the extent that the rules governing the instrument are consistent, the name will not matter, but this does illustrate the inescapability of fuzzy boundaries.
-The practical importance of this power of attorney will be shown in the development of a set of standard statutory powers and duties that may be incorporated by reference.
+The practical importance of this power of attorney may only become evident in the development of a set of standard statutory powers and duties that may be incorporated by reference.
+Whether this can and should be done in the general statute, as opposed to statutory forms or drafting guides, should be carefully considered.